aditisingh/ABLE-solutions/README.md

 #ReadIt
-This is an android built for reading out text using mobile camera, especially for visually impaired.
+This is an android app built for reading out text using mobile camera, especially for visually impaired.
 A demonstration video can be found here: https://www.youtube.com/watch?v=f7O1z8NP80k